ropensci/MODIStsp/README.md

 Standalone non-interactive execution can be used to periodically and automatically update the time series of a selected product over a given study area.
 To do that, the user should simply:
-1)	Open the MODIStsp GUI, define the parameters of the processing specifying a date in the future as the “Ending Date” and save the processing options.
+1)	Open the MODIStsp GUI, define the parameters of the processing specifying a date in the future as the "Ending Date" and save the processing options.
 Then quit the program

-2. Schedule non-interactive execution of the launcher installed as seen before (or located in the subdirectory "MODIStsp/ExtData/Launcher" of your library path) as windows scheduled task (or linux “cron” job) according to a specified time schedule, specifying the path of a previously saved Options file as additional argument
+2. Schedule non-interactive execution of the launcher installed as seen before (or located in the subdirectory "MODIStsp/ExtData/Launcher" of your library path) as windows scheduled task (or linux "cron" job) according to a specified time schedule, specifying the path of a previously saved Options file as additional argument
 :
     * Linux: edit your crontab by opening a terminal and typing